Graffiti Removal and Prevention

 - Work directly with property owners

 Our staff has identified the most tagged buildings in the ward.
-For example, one building in the ward was tagged 38 times in the last two years.
+For example, one building in the ward was tagged 38 times in two years.
 We would like to reduce these numbers to zero through the following strategies:

 b) Partner with the art community to have a mural/artwork painted on the surface.
 Empirical evidence has shown that taggers will not deface the work.